adeany/oidc-with-entra/README.md

 ## 4. Add the Necessary RoleBinding or ClusterRoleBinding for the Authenticated User

 An example can be found in [group-role-binding.yaml](./group-role-binding.yaml).
-Make sure to replace the apiGroup name with the Object Id associated with the group you created in Entra.
+Make sure to replace the apiGroup name <YOUR_GROUP_OBJECT_ID> with the Object Id associated with the group you created in Entra.

 Don't forget to apply your role bindings with the following command: